NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 ratelimit-slabs: *<number>*
     Give power of 2 number of slabs, this is used to reduce lock contention in the ratelimit tracking data structure.
-    Close to the number of cpus is a fairly good setting.
+    Close to the number of CPUs is a fairly good setting.

 .. _unbound.conf.ratelimit-factor: